 1. Minimum requirements for admission as a regular degree student:

 a.
-Hold a baccalaureate degree or a master's degree from an accredited college or university, or demonstrate completion of work equivalent to the baccalaureate or master's degree given at this University.
+Hold a baccalaureate degree or a master's degree from an accredited college or university, or demonstrate completion of work equivalent to the baccalaureate or master's degree from an accredited institution.

-Have a combined undergraduate grade point average and score on a national standardized admissions test that meet criteria determined by the department
+Have a combined undergraduate grade point average and score on a national standardized admissions test that meet criteria determined by the program.

-Have completed 9 semester hours of relevant graduate course work at an accredited university with a grade point average of 3.0 or better.
-Note that units completed before admission may not all be transferable to a graduate degree program.
+Have completed 9 semester hours of relevant graduate course work at an accredited university with a grade point average of 3.0 or better on a 4.0 scale.
+Note that units completed before admission may not all be transferable to a University of Colorado Colorado Springs graduate degree program.

 c.
 Have adequate preparation to enter graduate study in the chosen program, and meet the requirements for admission, as determined by the program faculty.